 As part of the Meet Packet to be posted on the MS website or as a separate document made available to attendees of the swim meet at the swim meet, the Meet Host is required to make available to all attendees of the swim meet a “Meet Evaluation”.

-The Meet Evaluation is a document authored by the Meet Host which is intended to allow attendees of a swim meet the opportunity to evaluate the swim meet and make suggestions as to how to improve the swim meet (an example of a meet evaluation is attached as Appendix 4).
+The Meet Evaluation is a document authored by the Meet Host which is intended to allow attendees of a swim meet the opportunity to evaluate the swim meet and make suggestions as to how to improve the swim meet (an example of a meet evaluation located on the Michigan Swimming web site`).

-All Meet Evaluations (positive, negative or neutral) which are received by the Meet Host are required to be copied to the Program Operations Vice-Chair, the Chair of the Officials Committee and the Meet Referee of the concluded meet as soon as practical following the conclusion of the swim meet, however, no later than 30 days after the swim meet is concluded.
+All Meet Evaluations (positive, negative or neutral) which are received by the Meet Host are required to be copied to the Sanctioning Office, Program Operations Vice-Chair, the Chair of the Officials Committee and the Meet Referee of the concluded meet as soon as practical following the conclusion of the swim meet, however, no later than 30 days after the swim meet is concluded.

 In addition to the Meet Evaluations mentioned above, the Meet Host is required to file a post meet supplement/review of the EAP on file with the MS Safety Coordinator if any safety issues arose at the completed swim meet that necessitates a change in the EAP on file with the MS Safe Sport Coordinator.